-The stress that leaders and their reports talk about is often related to the nature of their working relationships, the scope they experience at work for being recognised and valued for who they are, and the space for them to bring their authentic selves to work – as well as the sheer pressure of the demands of the workload, of course.
+The stress that leaders and their reports talk about is often related to the nature of their working relationships, the scope they experience at work for being recognised and valued (or not) for who they are, and the space for them to bring their authentic selves to work – as well as the sheer pressure of the demands of the workload, of course.

-One client, a partner in a law firm, discovered during his coaching the direct link between his authenticity, his team’s effectiveness, and his group’s business results.
+One of my clients discovered during his coaching the direct link between his authenticity, his team’s effectiveness, and his business results.
 He came to coaching wanting to change some behaviours that were habitual but which others experienced as dismissive, arrogant and impatient – to the extent that rates of staff retention were moving in distinctly the wrong direction and the reputational damage was becoming a source of corporate concern.

-Feedback indicated that some reports were spending significant amounts of time preparing psychologically for the stressful, negative and wounding experience they had come to expect of him when they were puzzled as to how to tackle a particular issue or worse, when there was bad news to share.
-During that preparation time they were unproductive and distracted, they commented.
+Feedback indicated that some of his reports were spending significant amounts of time preparing psychologically for the stressful, negative and wounding experience they had come to expect of him when they needed his input on how to tackle a particular task, or worse, when there was bad news to share.
+During that preparation time they said they were unproductive and distracted.

-Evidence of the retreat of the kind of stress he had been seeding in others grew significantly.
+It became clear that the kind of stress he had been seeding in others was retreating.
 The quality of his relationships changed, and there was evidence too of greater trust, coherence, confidence to take the initiative and productivity in his team.

 The line manager often doesn’t know the remedy